What is Prospectus? Meaning, Types & Importance

 Who Regulates Prospectuses?

 In India, SEBI (Securities and Exchange Board of India) regulates the issue of prospectuses.
+SEBI ensures that companies disclose accurate information and comply with the rules.
+This protects investors from being misled.

 Let’s say a company called “GreenTech Solutions Ltd.” wants to raise ₹100 crore by issuing shares to the public.

-1. GreenTech prepares a red herring prospectus and files it with SEBI.
+1. GreenTech files DRHP with SEBI.

-2. Investors read the document and show interest.
+1. Investors read the document and show interest.

-Thanks to the prospectus, investors know:
+Thanks to the Prospectus, Investors Know:

 • What GreenTech does

-• What it will do with the money
+• What will it do with the money

 • What risks are involved